 3. Make Shirts With 100

 Have students design their own 100th Day of School T-shirts!
-There are different ways you can go about doing this, but one easy idea is to have each student bring in a plain white T-shirt from home and then give them markers that can be used on fabric.
+There are different ways you can go about doing this, but one easy idea is to have each student find a plain white T-shirt at home and then give them markers that can be used on fabric.
 Their shirts should be themed around "100," whether that means writing and decorating the number itself, drawing 100 designs, or pinning 100 small items to a shirt.
 Students can wear their shirts during your classroom celebration (see activity #9) and school photo!

 4. Dress Up as an 100-Year-Old